keep-starknet-strange/madara/docs/sharingan-starter-pack.md

    of the current version of Sharingan release (currently `v0.1.0-testnet-sharingan-beta`).

-2. Extract the archive, to later access the file of interest which is `madara/infra/chain-specs/testnet-sharingan-raw.json`.

 2. Create a new docker volume (in case you don't have one yet).

 ```bash
 docker sharingan-volume
 ```